zikula/GeneratorBundle/Resources/doc/commands/generate_doctrine_entity.rst

 including the mapping definition and the class properties, getters and setters.

-By default the command is run in the interactive mode and asks questions to determine the bundle name, location, configuration format and default
+By default the command is run in the interactive mode and asks questions to determine the module name, location, configuration format and default
 structure:

 .. code-block:: bash